wely/DevCamp/HOL/dotnet/11-IoT/README.md

 ---
 ## Exercise 3: Remote control using the Telegram Bot API<a name="ex3"></a>

-In this lesson you will create a Telegram bot.
+In this lesson you will create a Telegram bot which runs on our Arduino device.
+The bot allows you to control the device remotely.

 1. Install the Telegram app for your device.
 Got to https://telegram.org/apps and select the preferred download link.
 To create an account, you need a valid phone number.